Dak Prescott Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 - Prescott has passed for 1,368 yards (273.6 per game) while completing 73.9% of his passes (122-for-165), with 13 touchdowns and three interceptions.

-- He also has 60 rushing yards on 19 carries, averaging 12.0 yards per game on the ground.
+- He's also carried the ball 19 times for 60 yards, averaging 12.0 yards per game.

-- The Cowboys have thrown the ball in 50.5% of their plays from scrimmage this year while running the ball 49.5% of the time.
-This offensive attack ranks third in the NFL in points scored.
+- The Cowboys, who rank third in the NFL in points scored, have attempted a pass 50.5% of the time while running the ball 49.5% of the time.

-- Prescott has thrown 25 passes in the red zone this season, 46.3% of his team's red zone plays.
+- Prescott accounts for 46.3% of his team's red zone plays, with 25 of his 165 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Prescott's matchup with the Patriots.